My challenge to you is a challenge to myself. To stop being comfortable.

 SEVEN UNCOMFORTABLE THINGS TO TRY

-Do something new- A tired old cliche- I know.
+Do something new- A tired old cliche, I know.
 After all how many times how many times have you heard that?
 But this piece of advice holds true still and it keeps popping up because people don’t take this seriously.
-This is about getting out there and doing something you maybe interested in, but are too comfortable to do.
-Time to break new ground.
+Do something outside your comfort zone.
 Learn a hobby and that could one day be a business.
 Volunteer your time to a cause you care about.
 Go to network groups, learn to speak in front of people, and develop new relationships.

 Fasting- Fasting is very uncomfortable, and most people avoid it like the plague.
 But there is nothing quite like over coming the psychological chain food has on our minds.
 Fasting allows you to break the routine of getting and eating food which makes more time for other things.
 I have had many different experiences with fasting from lousy to great.
 I have done biblical fasts of 3 days with no food or water and 7 day fasts of no food allowing myself water only.
 If you decide to fast, but never have done it- go slow and build up.
 The point is not to end up in the hospital.
 Start small at 6 hours or so and build from there.
 Listen to your body and mind, and be aware of any medical conditions you may have.
 Combine fasting with mindful meditation and prayer to get more from the experience.